These turkey burgers are incredibly juicy and flavorful thanks to using ground turkey thighs and adding mayonnaise for creaminess.

 Vered DeLeeuw says

-I'm so glad these burgers were a success, Janet!
-Thank you very much for the review.
+Awww!
+I'm so glad these are such a success, Christina!
+Many thanks for the review.

 Vered DeLeeuw says